 My advice is start early and get help early.
-We have a boatload of TAs who can help you with any topic or assignment.
+We have an army of TAs who can help you with any topic or assignment.
 If you start early you'll be able to enlist their help before you get into trouble and lose credit.

 Students in this class are encouraged to discuss the programming assignments, but each student must produce his or her solutions completely independently.
 Specifically, you may verbally discuss problems, issues, and ideas, but you may not write anything down together.
 In addition, I ask that you document, in your code, anyone with whom you discussed the assignments.